mikowals/simple_rss/README.md

 simple_rss
 ==========

-An RSS news reader using Meteor
+An RSS news reader using Meteor.

+The code is running at http://new-river.meteor.com .